-When a debate is confirmed we contact adjudicators in the area to see who is available on the date of the debate.
-We aim to give about 10-14 days notice.
-Debates take place in schools and generally begin at 8pm.
+When a debate is confirmed we contact adjudicators to see who is available on the date of the debate.
+We aim to give about 5-7 days notice.
+In the case that we ask you to adjudicate a virtual debate, the notification process is the same as for face to face debates.
+Debates take place in schools or an alternate midway venue and generally begin at 7pm.